RibbonCommunications/webrtc-anonymous-ios-sdk/tutorials/MobileSDK Anonymous iOS User Guide.md

 - (void) anonymousCallExample
 {
     // Following tokens should be generated by the app developer
-    // by using the security key defined in the SPiDR/KL Admin GUI NSString * accountToken;
+    // by using the security key defined in the Ribbon WebRTC Gateway Admin GUI NSString * accountToken;
     NSString * originatorToken;
     NSString * terminatorToken;

-    NSString * tokenRealm;  // use the token realm defined in the SPiDR/KL Admin GUI
+    NSString * tokenRealm;  // use the token realm defined in the Ribbon WebRTC Gateway Admin GUI

     UIView * localVideoView;  //make an assignment
     UIView * remoteVideoView; //make an assignment